Newchurch, Isle of Wight

 Newchurch is a village and civil parish on the Isle of Wight.
 It is located between Sandown and Newport in the southeast of the island.

+History

 Anthony Dillington, owner of the Knighton Gorges Manor in Newchurch wrote to his son Robert in 1574 that, "This is the very Garden of England, and we be privileged to work in it as Husbandmen......."

 Newchurch obtained its name from the new church built in 1087 by the Norman monks of Lyra.
 The Newchurch Parish for many centuries stretched from the north to south coasts of the Island; by the early Nineteenth Century the growing resort towns of Ventnor and Ryde were included within its boundaries.
+The parish was administered by the Church Parish Vestry until 1894 when civil matters were passed to the newly formed Parish Council which now forms the second tier of Local Government under the Isle of Wight Council.
+In 1982 Alverstone was included in the civil parish.

 The present day parish includes Newchurch Village, Apse Heath, Winford, Whiteley Bank, Alverstone, Alverstone Garden Village, Queen's Bower, Princelett and Mersley.

+Transport

-Public transport is provided by Wightbus bus route 23, operating between Newport and Shanklin.
+Public transport is provided by Southern Vectis bus route 22, operating between Newchurch and Shanklin.
+Wightbus used to operate bus route 23 between Newport and Shanklin but this was discontinued when Wightbus ceased operations.
 The Sustrans route 23 cycle route also runs through the village at the bottom of the Shute, allowing easy access to Cowes, Newport and Sandown.
 Between 1875 and 1956 Newchurch had the advantage of a railway station.

+Amenities

 There is a pub called "The Pointer Inn" and a sub-post office.